maxime1992/web-template/README.md

 # Why ?
 If you often create new web projects, you know how long it can be to start from scratch.
+You just need to kick start your project ?
+This repo has been made for you !

 # What's in the magic box ?
 Here, i propose my basic configuration for a website with :